 Second, the plans include a Bill of Materials, which is a list of both raw materials and components to purchase for the project.
 It includes raw material cut lengths and quantities, component sizes and options.
 We encourage customizing your DIY plans, so we also include options to achieve a different look or performance level.
 Component options as well as build and feature options.
 In some cases there are even material options.

 Third, Plans include possible sources for where to get the materials and components.
 There are many possibilities, but we give a few of our favorites.

 Fourth, We understand each customer has different goals, and those may require variations in the design.
 To accomplish this, some plans have a section of Engineering Considerations to explain how to achieve different goals — like increasing load capacity, changing size, saving weight, cost variations, etc..
 Most plans also include options that help you customize the project to be what you really want.
 (See Sixth, below.)
 We encourage customization to make the final product perfect for you.

 Fifth, Our DIY plans give Tips to help with the project.
 These tips include set-up advice, assembly directions and/or fixture info.
 Safety tips for certain areas are also in the instructions.
 Because we want you to be successful.

 Sixth, Our DIY plans include Options – like things to customize the look or modify performance.
 We encourage customization, so we explain where that’s OK and where it is best not.
 For more information, please read about When it is Safe to Customize the Plans.

 Finally, Even if you don’t buy your DIY plans from us, we have a wonderful library of Tips and Advice for making your project turn out great.
-Click the “Mechanic’s Post” link in the page header for a great resource on many topics of building and DIY shop action.
+Click the “Mechanic’s Post” link in the page header for a great resources on many topics of building and DIY shop action.
 It’s a service of Mechanical Elements, and it’s all there for you.

 How Do I Get DIY Plans?